Psychology 352 - Motivation » Spring 2022 » Exam 2A

 In the Meyers text, analyzing 125 student studies, Judith Hall (1984, 1987) concluded that when given thin slices of behavior women generally:

-have higher IQ’s than men.
+A. have lower IQ’s than men

-do surpass men at reading people’s emotional cues
+B. do surpass men at reading people’s emotional cues

-have lower IQ’s than men
+D. have higher IQ’s than men.

 Question #20